-Since our founding in 1972, we have worked closely with exceptional individuals and families who use their charitable giving to make our region stronger, and more vital.
-Here a few of those generous folks, who recently received Philanthropy Awards:
+Since our founding in 1972, we have worked closely with exceptional individuals and families who use their charitable giving to make our region stronger and more vital.
+Here a few of those generous folks, who were recipients of our 2017 Philanthropy Awards:

 Joe U. Posner Founders Award